Quantum Theory of Light

 Harmonic oscillator and phase space will be introduced.
 We will briefly discuss the radiation from a classical current and introduce coherent and squeezed states.
 Uncertainty relations for both states will be derived and their statistics will be shown.
 Finally, mathematical tools to perform photon statistic will be introduced.

-Video 2 Hours and 50 Minutes
+Video 2 Hours and 30 Minutes PDF

 The action of optical elements, such as mirror, beam-splitter, wave-plates, lenses, etc at the quantum regime will be reviewed.
 After this, we review their action on the classical and non-classical lights.

-Video 2 Hours and 50 Minutes
+Video 2 Hours and 40 Minutes PDF

 Different quasiprobability distributions, such as Glauber–Sudarshan P, Husimi Q and Wigner W representations will be discussed for several cases.